rarchk/reversebus/README.md

 3. A single threaded edge triggered epoll framework has been used to handle requests
 	* At Application level, only request_handler has to be implemented by user.
 	* This server can maintain keep-alive connections or short-lived connections.
 	* Threading does not work well with python because of `GIL interpreter lock`
+	* For further documentation and limitations, go to the [references](#references)

 **Configuration Settings**